CS2103AUG2016-W11-C2/main/src/test/data/ManualTesting/testScript.md

 >* `unmark <id>...` - unmark all the tasks identified by `<id>`(s) as uncompleted.
 Each `<id>` must be a positive number and in the most recent to-do list displayed.
 If there are multiple `<id>`s, they should be separated by commas or space (e.g. 1,2 or 1 2).
 You can also input a range  (e.g. 3-5)

 ###1.
 Unmark a single task
 Type `unmark 36`.
+Note the task name as its id change after it has been unmarked.
 ####Result
-Task with index 36 are unmarked, shifting from **Done** column to **Do It Soon** column, and there is no more completion time under the task name.
+The original task with id 36 are unmarked, shifting from **Done** column to **Do It Soon** column, and there is no more completion time under the task name.
 Also, it is highlighted in purple borders.
 If there are multiple `<id>`s, they should be separated by commas, space, or input as a range.

 ###2.
 Unmark multiple tasks
 Type `unmark 37-40`.
+Note the task names as ids change after they have been unmarked.
 ####Result
-Tasks with indices 37, 38, 39 and 40 are unmarked, shifting from **Done** column to **Do It Soon** column, and there are no more completion times under their task names.
+Tasks with old indices 37, 38, 39 and 40 are unmarked, shifting from **Done** column to **Do It Soon** column, and there are no more completion times under their task names.
 Also, they are all highlighted in purple borders.
 (The operation will only be successful if no duplicate task will result)

 ## Undo